Patricker75/cs4353/README.md

    This will start the development server, and your React app will be accessible at http://localhost:3000/ in your web browser.
 ```

-You can paste this content into your README.md file.